matrefeytontias/nKaruga-deprecated-Nspire-version-/README.md

 * HOME   : release power _(this feature is not implemented yet)_
 * arrows : move
 * CLEAR  : quit

+Temporary commands:
+* 4 : switch to cel-shaded spriteset
+* 5 : switch to depth spriteset
+* 7 : enable background
+* 8 : disable background

+**About spritesets**

+In the final game, you won't be able to switch between them in-game.
+So the behaviour of the game when switching spritesets might seem a little odd, but that's normal.

 The beta ends when all enemies are defeated or quitted the screen.